Updated: March 30, 2021

-The United Nations has declared March 22 as World Water Day.
-And to be part of this annual celebration, I’m sharing today some tips on how to save water at home.
+Did you know that the United Nations has declared March 22 as World Water Day?
+And as part of this annual celebration, I’m sharing today some tips on how to save water at home.

 1. Don’t use the toilet as a wastebasket.
-It could take more water to flush paper products and can result to clogging and costly repairs.
+It could take more water to flush paper products and can result in clogging and costly repairs.

 3. Put plastic bottles or float boosters in your water tank so that you’ll use less water to flush.
 If possible, you can also install and use a dual toilet flush system.

 4. After cooking pasta, drain the water into a large pot instead of the sink.
 Let it cool, and then re-use it to water your plants.

 5. Designate one glass for drinking water for each person, each day.
 Opt for a water bottle if available.
 This will cut down on the number of glasses to wash.

 6. Wash your fruits and vegetables in a pan of water instead of running water from the tap.
 Then re-use it to water your plants.

 7. Don’t use running water to thaw food.
 For water efficiency and food safety, defrost food in the refrigerator.